 Early Warning Signs Of Breast Cancer

 Ideally after the age of 40, women should look out for any subtle changes to their breasts to detect breast cancer early.
 Women should do a self-breast examination at regular intervals to locate issues that can help their doctor in quick diagnosis and treatment.
-Here is a simple 4 step process that you need to perform before and during taking a shower.
+Here is a simple 4 step process that

 To check for symptoms of breast cancer – check for changes in size or shape, changes in skin texture such as puckering or dimpling, inverted nipple, a lump or thickening of breast tissue, redness or a rash on the skin/around the nipple, discharge from one or both nipples, constant pain in breast or armpit and swelling in armpit/around collarbone.

 Lumps that feel harder or different from the rest of the breast or underarms.
 Sudden discharge (bloody or clear/non milky) from only one nipple (without squeezing).
 Change in size/shape, redness, or darkening of the breast.
 Dimpling of breast surface.
 Itchy, scaly sore or rash on the nipple.
-Retraction/Inversion of nipple or other parts of the breast.
+Retraction/Inversion of nipple or other

 Not necessary.
 There are other lesser known symptoms that may indicate breast cancer.
 Change in skin around the breast, change in appearance of the breast or nipple, recurring breast pain, sudden change in size, nipple discharge or a lump near the armpit, unexplained weight loss and vaginal pain are signs of breast cancer, consult a doctor if any of these symptoms persist.